HL7/davinci-crd/input/pagecontent/foundation.md

 The following two examples show a batch query that could retrieve all CRD-relevant resources as well as the structure of the corresponding batch response.

 **Query Batch Request**<br/>
-This query presumes that a hook has been invoked and the following information has been passed in as context:
+This query presumes that an order-sign hook has been invoked and the following information has been passed in as context:

 ```
 "userId": "PractitionerRole/ABC",